 You can easily see what matters most to what customers (even in a specific segment) and why.
 The overview of feedback quotes gives deep insights about a topic, and you can link back to the original conversation for more context.

-The repository of Insights is also useful when product initiatives have already been planned, and there's a need to look for context on a product component or feature.
+The repository of Requests is also useful when product initiatives have already been planned, and there's a need to look for context on a product component or feature.
 You can easily see all the feedback and the customers that expressed it, which you could use for further user research as well.

 Typically, Shipright helps product teams answer questions such as: